kanghelyu/kanghelyu.github.io/README.md

 I am an undergraduate student in mathematics at Sichuan University.

 My interests are in pure mathematics, especially geometry, algebra, representation theory, and mathematical physics.
-I am particularly interested in the structures that arise from symmetries, invariants, and categorical viewpoints.

 I will begin my Ph.D. study at the Southern University of Science and Technology in 2026, under the supervision of Prof. Vyacheslav Futorny.

-## Interests

-- Geometry and topology
-- Algebra and representation theory
-- Lie algebras and related structures
-- Algebraic and categorical methods
-- Mathematical physics

 ## Academic Experience